stvhwrd/PyQuest/README.md

  * Error handling and logging
  * Streaming quotes
  * [xlwings] User Defined Functions (UDFs) that can call all Python wrapped Questrade API's from within Microsoft Excel
- * A local SQLite database to minimize API callouts when possible so that rate limits are not hit
+ * A local SQLite database to locally store symbol ids as to minimize API callouts when possible so that rate limits are not hit

 ### How it works